WebVella/WebVella.DocumentTemplates/README.md

 GitHub stars guide developers toward great tools.
 If you find this project valuable, please give it a star – it helps the community and takes just a second!⭐

 ## What can it do?
-* Generate Excel files - Support for wide range of options to generate excel files from data, using template excel files provided by the end user.
+* Generate Spreadsheet files - Support for wide range of options to generate spreadsheet files from data, using template spreadsheet files provided by the end user.
 * Generate Emails - Turn a DataTable into a collection of emails with attachments, by using templates provided by the end user.
 * Generate HTML - Generate HTML code from a template and a DataTable
 * Easy to extend - It needs to be easy to add new template processors or extend or override the existing ones.